jithinrajtnr/my-password-manager/README.md

 2. Generate a **32-byte Base64** encryption key.
 3. Save both to `~/.passwdm/config.json` (file permissions `600`).

-> **Important**: backup your encryption key!
+> **Important**: Backup your encryption key!
 If you lose it, stored passwords become irretrievable.

 ---